ltungv/rox/README.md

 # Rox

-A feature-complete bytecode virtual machine written in Rust for the Lox programming language.
+`rox` is a feature-complete bytecode virtual machine written in Rust for the Lox programming language.
 This version performs about 50% worse than the original C-implementation.

 ## Optimizations

-+ [x] Caches the chunk instructions pointer.
-We hold a raw reference into the chunk's list of instructions within our VM.
-+ [x] Custom fixed-sized stack with no bounds checking on access.
-We hand-roll our own stack implementation that is backed by a fixed-size array.
++ [x] Custom fixed-size dynamic array with no bounds check on access.
-+ [x] Custom HashMap using the interned string pointer addresses as its keys.
-Strings in Lox are hashed upon creation, and the hash value is cached within the string object.
-Thus, we don't have to recompute the hash when accessing the HashMap.
++ [x] Custom hash table using the interned string pointer.
+All strings in `rox` are interned upon creation, giving us two benefits:
+    + Strings don't need to be hashed in our custom hash table.
+    + Strings can be compared by simply comparing the pointers.

 ## Implemented challenges